You are here

 • Advanced mathematics and high-level reading strategies

-Journal of Advanced Academics is a quarterly journal publishing research and theory that examines and promotes advanced academic achievement for students of all ages.
-In particular, JAA publishes articles that feature strategies for increasing academic achievement, educational programs that support high levels of performance, and learning designs that engage and students in rigorous academics.
+Journal of Advanced Academics is a quarterly journal publishing research, theory, and praxis that examines and promotes advanced academics as strategies, programs, and services which provide students (PK-22) opportunities beyond what is typical.
+In particular, JoAA publishes research, theory, and praxis articles that feature strategies for increasing academic achievement, fostering academic challenge, and supporting talent development; and educational programs and services that support high levels of performance, customizable achievement venues, and learning designs that engage students in rigorous academics.
+There are a variety of ways that students are served by or prepared for advanced academic programs.
+JoAA articles may include the following topics:

 • Curricular and instructional differentiation

-• Programs and strategies for closing excellence gaps
+• Strategies for closing excellence gaps

 Interim Editor